 Many types of adhesives bond polystyrene.
-However it can be vulnerable to stress cracking so care should be taken in the adhesive selection, joint design, and adhesive cure process.
+However, it can be vulnerable to stress cracking, so take care in the adhesive selection, joint design, and adhesive cure process.

 Surface energy: 41mJ/m²

 Softening temperature: 107°C

 How to bond polystyrene?

 Polystyrene can generally be bonded as received without cleaning.
 If cleaning is needed, clean with isopropanol or other mild cleaners.
 Solvents such as acetone can attack polystyrene.

 When designing the joint to be bonded, consider putting a stop or control into the joint to avoid over-inserting one piece into another, which can create hoop stresses and develop stress cracking over time.

 Regarding process – avoid long dwell times of adhesive before curing and avoid excess adhesive on-part to minimize the potential of stress cracking.